Coast Guard, DHS.

 (1) Parade Area: All navigable waters, from surface to bottom, on a pre-determined course in the northern portion of the San Diego Main Ship Channel from Shelter Island Basin, past the Embarcadero, crossing the federal navigable channel and ending off of Coronado Island.

 (b) Definitions.
 As used in this section—

 Designated representative means a Coast Guard Patrol Commander, including a Coast Guard coxswain, petty officer, or other officer operating a Coast Guard vessel and a Federal, State, and local officer designated by or assisting the Captain of the Port Sector San Diego (COTP) in the enforcement of the regulations in this section.

 Participant means all persons and vessels registered with the event sponsor as a participants in the parade.

 (c) Regulations.
 (1) All non-participants are prohibited from entering, transiting through, anchoring in, or remaining within the regulated area described in paragraph (a) of this section unless authorized by the Captain of the Port Sector San Diego or their designated representative.

 (2) To seek permission to enter, contact the COTP or the COTP's representative by calling the Sector San Diego JHOC at 619-278-7033.
-Those in the regulated area, including participants, must comply with all lawful orders or directions given to them by the COTP or the designated representative.
+Those in the regulated area, including Start Printed Page 71545participants, must comply with all lawful orders or directions given to them by the COTP or the designated representative.